fereshtehbaradaran/Micro_Lab/README.md

 <br />

 **HW4** <br />
-In this experiment, a hypothetical communication system designed, which has only one slave right now.
+In this experiment, a communication system designed, which has only one slave right now.
 And a master just send that specific slave a hardcoded string message every 5 seconds and the slave prints that message on the Serial interface.